First Degree Felony

 - Voluntary manslaughter

-- Aggravated assault on a prison employee, cop, or officer of the court
+- Aggravated assault on a prison employee, police officer, or court officer.

 Grading a Sentence

-Your sentencing judge will look at your prior criminal record and the OGS score for your crime when sentencing you.
-If your OGS score is low and you have few previous convictions, your guideline sentence will be shorter.
-Trial judges in Pennsylvania have discretionary power and are allowed to pass sentences that differ from the guidelines if mitigating or aggravating factors are involved.
+When a sentencing judge evaluates your case, they take into account both your prior criminal record and the OGS score.
+If you have a low OGS score and few previous convictions, your guideline sentence will likely be shorter.
+However, it is important to note that Pennsylvania trial judges have discretionary power and can deviate from the guidelines if there are mitigating or aggravating factors present.

 Mandatory Minimum Sentences

-How Can a Criminal Lawyer in Pittsburgh Help You?
+How Can a Criminal Lawyer in Washington Help You?

 To Learn More About Pennsylvania Offense Classes and Gravity Scores